 Things you will need to make this convenient:

 Sharp knife, plastic knife, cooler or lunch box and Ziploc.

 For those who are on a very tight budget, here are some additional tips.
 Something we have done in the past, if you are staying at a hotel that provides a continental breakfast, take your bowls of dry cereal back to the room.
 Then, pour them into a Ziploc for an easy snack for later.
 You can also do this with granola bars, muffins, bagels or even fruit.
 I’ve never had someone stop me from taking my meals back to the room.
 This is a very frugal way to pack in snacks.
-We’ve all had to figure out money saving opportunities to enhance our Disney trip, and this will save you just a little more.
+We’ve all had to figure out money-saving opportunities to enhance our Disney trip, and this will save you just a little more.
 Money saved around each corner is money that can be spent elsewhere.
-Your toddlers or young children will not know the difference, i promise!
+Your toddlers or young children will not know the difference, I promise!
 We have preteen/teen and believe me, they now care.
-Packing in sandwiches everyday or eating the same thing for breakfast is beginning to not be an option for us anymore.
-Its nice to be able to at least give them a variety in snacks.
+Packing in sandwiches every day or eating the same thing for breakfast is beginning to not be an option for us anymore.
+It’s nice to be able to at least give them a variety of snacks.
 They are also finally old enough to understand that the less we spend on expensive food, the more we get to spend on souvenirs or must have treats, like Churros!
 This last time, we struck a deal with them.
-We eat breakfast at the hotel, pack in snacks and lunch, and then enjoyed a nice sit down dinner together.
-We did share a couple of bags of Beignets, Churros and Pretzels.
-With growing teens, it seems like they eat every hour taking in snacks and lunch did help kept our cost down quite a bit!
+We eat breakfast at the hotel, pack in snacks and lunch, and then enjoyed a nice sit-down dinner together.
+We did share a couple of bags of Beignets, Churros, and Pretzels.
+With growing teens, it seems like they eat every hour taking in snacks and lunch did help keep our cost down quite a bit!

-What are your favorite money saving ideas for Disney theme parks?
-Do you have some favorite snacks that didnt make the list?
+What is your favorite money-saving ideas for Disney theme parks?
+Do you have some favorite snacks that didn’t make the list?
 Add them to the comments below!